yuzu-es/kitchen-ec2/README.md

 The default is `nil`.

+### duration

+The duration is the duration in hours after which the spot instance will be destroyed automatically.
+This is only valid for spot instances for which you have specified a price above.
+1 means 1 hour.
+4 means 4 hours. nil means indefinitely.

+The default is `nil`.

 ### http\_proxy

 Specify a proxy to send AWS requests through.
 Should be of the format `http://<host>:<port>`.